Mobile Notice

 The method that we will cover in this lesson is Tabular Integration by Parts, where we will tabulate the derivative of one function and the integral of the other repetitively.
 In order for us to make a good use of this method, let us have several examples that will show the different possible cases.

-$\case{I}$ The $u$ column reduces to zero “$0$’’
+Case I: The u column reduces to zero “0’’

-In this method, we can still use the acronym LIATE in choosing the $u$ and $dv$ of the integrand.
-Since $x^2$ is an algebraic function and $\sin x$ is a trigonometric function,
+In this method, we can still use the acronym LIATE in choosing the u and dv of the integrand.
+Since x2 is an algebraic function and sinx is a trigonometric function,

-In evaluating the integrals using the tabular method, create a column for $u$ and another for $dv$.
-In the $u$ column, differentiate the function, then write its derivative below it.
-Similarly, in the $dv$ column, instead of differentiation, integrate the function, then continue the process.
+In evaluating the integrals using the tabular method, create a column for u and another for dv.
+In the u column, differentiate the function, then write its derivative below it.
+Similarly, in the dv column, instead of differentiation, integrate the function, then continue the process.

 my alt text

-When the $\tcBal{$u$ column reduces to zero “$0$”}$, stop the process.
-And to evaluate the integral, multiply each $u$ with the $dv$ diagonal lower from it bearing an alternating sign starting with positive ($+$).
+When the u column reduces to zero “0, stop the process.
+And to evaluate the integral, multiply each u with the dv diagonal lower from it bearing an alternating sign starting with positive (+).

 my alt text